 Oddly, my eyes began to close and I had to stop reading.
 I gone to bed at 10pm, but I think an intense session at the climbing wall before that was catching up.
 I have a cushion in the hallway next to my office and I thought I’d put my head down for a while as the Photographing Iceland high-resolution proofs arrive today and I was still working on finishing a big Icelandic map.

 I lay down on the carpet, put my head on the cushion and started dreaming almost immediately.
 In this dream I was in my house with Egill, James Rushforth and Björk Guðmundsdóttir, the pixie-like Icelandic warbler.
 We were sat round my kitchen table chatting and I was cooking, I love cooking for people.
 We were discussing the recent Fagradalsfjall volcano on the Reykanes peninsula and Björk told us that she was nervous that it might engulf her house—James Rushforth is actually visiting Fagradalsfjall next week (that’s not a dream).
-Anyway, Egill, and James, were in the middle of packing for a trip on the wooden schooner the Hildur for another trip and soon left the house with their backpacks leaving me alone with Björk.
+Anyway, Egill, and James, were in the middle of packing for a trip on the wooden schooner the Hildur and soon left the house with their backpacks leaving me alone with Björk.
 Björk started singing and insisted that I join her on my Gaelic whistle.
 Just as I started to play, Alfie the little Jack Russell who I am looking after started to lick me on the face and woke me up from my dream.

 I think I’ll read some more of Egill’s book this evening and after I fall asleep I will continue my duet with Björk.